Charles Hoeflinger

 Charles Hoeflinger (September 13, 1832 – September 21, 1880) was a member of the Wisconsin State Assembly.

 Biography

-Hoeflinger was born on September 13, 1832 in Obermarchtal, Germany.
-He moved to Fond du Lac, Wisconsin in 1854.
+Hoeflinger was born on September 13, 1832, in Obermarchtal, Kingdom of Württemberg.
+He moved to Fond du Lac, Wisconsin, in 1854.

 Hoeflinger and his first wife, Antoinette, had five children before her death.
 Later, he married Antoinette's sister, Anna.
 They had six children.
-Hoeflingfer died of stomach cancer on September 21, 1880 and is buried in Wausau, Wisconsin.
+Hoeflingfer died of stomach cancer on September 21, 1880, and is buried in Wausau, Wisconsin.

 Career

 Hoeflinger was a member of the Assembly in 1862 and 1870.
 Additionally, he was Mayor of Wausau, a member of the Wausau City Council and Treasurer of Marathon County, Wisconsin.
 He was a Democrat.